-There are no Anchor Standards for Foundational Skills.
-Grade K Grade 1 Grade 2 Grade 3 1.
-Demonstrate understanding of the organization and basic features of print.
-1. Demonstrate understanding of the organization and basic features of print.
-Follow words from left to right, top to bottom, and page by page.
-Recognize the distinguishing features of a sentence (e.g., first word, capitalization, Recognize that spoken words are represented in written language by specific sequences of letters. ending punctuation). c.
-Understand that words are separated by spaces in print. d.
+There There are no Anchor Standards for Foundational Skills.
+Grade K Grade :1 Grade 2 Grade 3 1 nonstrate understanding of the organization and c features of print. l l nonstrate understanding of the organization and c features of print. a.
+Follow words from left to right, top to bottom, and page by page. a.
+Recognize the distinguishing features of a sentence (e.g., first word, capitalization, b.
+Recognize that spoken words are represented in written language by specific sequences of letters. ending punctuation).
+C. Understand that words are separated by spaces in print. d.
 Recognize and name all upper- and lowercase letters of the alphabet.